-In addition to the Christmas tree, Santa Claus, and lights sits a nativity scene.
-Growing up this was always an off limits, don’t even think about touching it decoration.
+In addition to the Christmas tree, Santa Claus, and lights, sits a nativity scene.
+Growing up this was always an off-limits, don’t-even-think-about-touching-it decoration.
 When we had our first child and decorated for Christmas, what was the first thing she decided to destroy?
 The nativity scene of course.
 After the destruction, we decided to find one that was kid-friendly.
 Thankfully these are becoming more and more common.
 If you are looking for a nativity scenes that your toddler can’t destroy (or better yet, that they can play with), look no further!

-Here are 7 Kid Friendly Nativity Scenes:
+Here are 7 kid-friendly Nativity scenes:

-Fisher Price Nativity 1 of 7
+1. Fisher Price Little People Nativity

-Kids Nativity Set 2 of 7A nativity set made for kids play.
+A nativity set made for kids play.

 This 12 piece set is hand carved.
 The figurines stand approximately 3.5 inches high and comes with a stable.

 If you are looking for a non-plastic affordable and kid-friendly nativity set, check out this one from Melissa & Doug.

-Playmobil Nativity Manger with Stable 5 of 7Playmobil always provides a well made product that kids enjoy.
+Playmobil always provides a well made product that kids enjoy.
 Their nativity scene comes highly recommended!

-Re-enact the Christmas story thru puppets!
-Pukaca has puppet-fied the nativity.
+Re-enact the Christmas story through puppets!
+Pukaca has perfectly puppet-fied the nativity.